 Seagate places a high value on assessing product impacts and communicating them transparently.
 Maximizing sustainability through product stewardship is an ongoing goal.

 Our analysis suggests that energy consumption and resource depletion represent Seagate products’ greatest environmental impacts.
-The greatest energy consumption occurs during the extraction and processing of minerals for product components, customer use of products and product transportation.

 As a leading supplier to major original equipment manufacturers, we establish standards for direct materials-the components that make up our products-to meet customers’ strictest specifications.